Who we are

 Between 1994 and 1996, Mr. Nicholson worked as a consulting economist for AUPEC ltd in Aberdeen.
 From 1996 to 2004, he worked in various economics, financial and banking roles with Veba Oel, Canadian Imperial Bank of Commerce and Marathon Oil in London.

 Mr. Nicholson joined Lundin Petroleum in 2005 as Group Economics and Commercial Manager.
 He became General Manager of the Malaysia business in 2008 and Managing Director of the South East Asia business in 2012.
 He was appointed Chief Financial Officer in 2013.
+He became the Chief Executive Officer of IPC in April 2017.

 Mr. Nicholson is not considered independent for the purposes of National Instrument 58-101.